Jabal Saraj

 Jabal Saraj (Persian/جبل سراج) is a town in the Jabal Saraj District of Parwan Province, Afghanistan.
-The Jabal Saraj Palace, which was originally built by Amir Habibullah Khan in 1907, is located in this town.
-It is the main attraction for visitors.
+The main attraction for visitors in this town is the Jabal Saraj Palace, which was originally built by Amir Habibullah Khan in 1907.

 Climate

 Jabal Saraj town has a Mediterranean climate (Köppen climate classification Csa) with hot, dry summers and cold, wet winters.
 Snow is not unusual in winter.
 Nearby areas may have a cold semi-arid climate (Köppen climate classification BSk) or a humid continental climate (Köppen climate classification Dsa/Dsb) depending on altitude and topography.